golota60/lang-wars/README.md

 # Starting

-In the root directory of the proejct run `yarn` to install all the dependencies.
+In the root directory of the project run `yarn` to install all the dependencies.
 Then,

 `yarn server` - to run the server